 Oxen would have been used mostly during the middle ages for farming.
 Oxen almost outnumbered the horse during this time.
 The main aspect of using ox was the technology of the harnesses being used.

 In Europe, during the medieval times, the yoke was used to pull heavy objects like a plow.
 The yoke pulls on the neck of the animal is fitted to.
 An ox physiology allows this to be used, but a yoke on a horse chokes the animal or does not allow the animal to use their entire strength.

 This all changed with the horse collar, which replaced the yoke.
 The horse collar allowed the use of the horse’s power without strangling him.
 This collar was invented in China, and made its way to Europe in the 9th century.

 Once fitted with the proper collar, a horse was now to use his shoulders and not his head in the act of pulling.
 This allowed the horse could use his entire strength and power.
 A horse with this collar could generate 50% more foot pounds per second than the typical ox.
 Using a horse allowed farmers to grow more food, which lessened starvation and increased wealth.
 This in turn allowed common farmers to have more free time, and increased their wealth.
 With more money they were allowed to buy more items which lead to more trade.
 Trade between countries of mercantile goods also includes exchange of ideas.
 Exchanging of ideas allowed people to think differently than they did before and expand knowledge.
 The use of the horse was a contributing factor to the emergence of the renaissance.

-In my upcoming novel, I respect the horse and my writing reflects that opinion.
-The house is a companion to us in our travels through life, and not a beast of burden.
+In my upcoming novel, since I respect the horse, my writing reflects that opinion.
+The horse is a companion to us in our travels through life, and not a beast of burden.
 Without the horse, our civilization would never have developed, we owe them much.